exasol/advanced-analytics-framework/doc/user_guide/user_guide.md

 #### Building a custom extension

-* Create a python package that depends on the python package of the AAF and that implements the query handler.of the custom algorithm and its factory class.
+* Create a python package that depends on the python package of the AAF and that implements the query handler of the custom algorithm and its factory class.
 * Create an associated SLC which has the python package installed
   * GitHub repository [python-extension-common](https://github.com/exasol/python-extension-common/) provides more detailed documentation and automation.
 * Leave out entry `udf` from the json input to use the default UDF.